opyate/ye-olde-opyate.github.io/about/resume/index.md

 ## Introduction

 I'm a [London-based](http://pits-to-palace.tumblr.com/) South African who has been doing tech work since 2002.
+I've designed, architected and implemented entire social networks and ecommerce systems, while also assuming the role of developer, ops, analyst and tester throughout (a given for single tecnical co-founders).

 Most information about said activity can be found on my [personal website](http://opyate.com) and my [LinkedIn profile](http://www.linkedin.com/in/juanuys).
-I'm also very keen on remote working.

 ## [pollarize.me](http://app.pollarize.me)